-^{} Students who are expelled from KIPP Delta may not return to any Arkansas school for the term of the expulsion.
+\ Students who are expelled from KIPP Delta may not return to any Arkansas school for the term of the expulsion.

-Where a School identifies further infractions in its own disciplinary policy, such School shall establish appropriate procedures for notice to students and parents of charges, hearings, and others due process proceedings to be applicable in the enforcement and administration of such policies by the School Director and by the School Board.
-Due process is at a minimum, (1) notice of charge; (2) opportunity for denial; (3) evidence against him/her (if denies); (4) opportunity to tell his/her side; (5) decision, and timely notice and an opportunity for a fair hearing.
+evidence against him/her (if denies); (4) opportunity to tell his/her side; (5) decision, and timely notice and an opportunity for a fair hearing.
 The degree of due process is directly proportional to the degree of loss to the student.
 Any penalty that effectively denies a student's education will require the greatest degree of due process.
 This means notice in writing at a time sufficient for the student to prepare for a full hearing before the School Board.